IntelPython/dpctl/docs/doc_sources/contributor_guides/building.rst

 instead of the DPC++ compiler that comes with oneAPI.

-Following steps in the `Build and install with scikit-build`_ use a command-line option to set the relevant CMake variables.
-For example:
+Following steps in the `Build and install with scikit-build`_ use a command-line option to set the relevant CMake variables, for example:

 .. code-block:: bash